How and where can I register to vote?

-For individuals with vision impairments, your local Registrar's Office should have can instruct you how to obtain large print versions of all materials.
+For individuals with vision impairments, your local Registrar's Office can instruct you on how to obtain large print versions of all materials.
 Please contact the Department of Elections if needed.

 Is curbside voting still available for those who wish to use it?